pytorch/pytorch.github.io/_posts/2024-05-21-perfboost-windows-cpu.md

 ## HOW TO TAKE ADVANTAGE OF THE OPTIMIZATIONS

-Install PyTorch version 2.1 or higher using the Windows CPU wheel from the official repository, and you may automatically experience a performance boost.
+Install PyTorch version 2.1 or higher on Windows CPU from the [official repository](https://pytorch.org/get-started/locally/), and you may automatically experience a performance boost.

 ## CONCLUSION